richardvanthof/creative-coding-sketchbook/grid-patterns/README.md

 # Assignment 1: Grid Patterns
+This is the coding assignment about grids patterns.
+This deliverable may show multiple experiments.
+Please only look at the first result for grading if you can't take multiple result into account.
+References for used inspiration/code examples can be found as comments in the source code.

 ## 🚀 How to run
-View the result by opening the `index.html` file in your browser.
+- View the result by opening the `index.html` file in your browser.

-## 🏛️ Disclaimer
-Results may be inspired on the code of others.
-This was done not to copy but to get ideas for what is possible within the assignment.
-References to used information can be found in the code's comments.

 ## 📄 Instructions
 Create a sketch that generates a different grid-based pattern each time it is run by using either the `random()` function or the `noise()` function, e.g., to choose the positions and types of shapes drawn.